Article

 Here are a few questions to consider when starting a firm:

-• Do you want to be nimble and cutting edge?
+- Do you want to be nimble and innovative?
 Small firms tend to be much more agile and have a greater ability to do new things.
-From adopting new technology to discovering and implementing new software or other efficiency creating tools, running your own firm lets you make the decisions about what makes your business unique—and profitable.
+From adopting new technology to discovering and implementing new software or other efficiency-creating tools, running your own firm lets you make the decisions about what makes your business unique — and profitable.

-• Should you start a legal entity?
-For some, a sole proprietorship won’t require incorporation – especially if the work is centered around less complex tasks such as basic tax preparation.
-However, there are certain liability protections by becoming an LLC, including limiting risk for your business.
-Assets become owned by your business and are distinguished from personal assets.
-When a business is not incorporated, it becomes harder to draw that line and the entire enterprise becomes at risk.
+- Should you start a legal entity?
+For some, a sole proprietorship won’t require incorporation, especially if the work centers around less complex tasks like basic tax preparation.
+However, there are certain liability protections to becoming an LLC, including limiting risk for your business.
+Assets become owned by your company and are separate from personal assets.
+When a business is not incorporated, it becomes harder to draw that line, and the entire enterprise becomes at risk.

-What are the requirements to open an accounting firm?
-What do I need?
+What are the requirements for opening an accounting firm; what do I need?

 Starting an accounting firm is no different from starting any other small business.
-And while there are accounting-specific requirements, it’s important to remember that you’re starting a business first.
+While there are accounting-specific requirements, it’s important to remember that you’re starting a business first.

-Start by figuring out your purpose, goal, and market.
-This will influence many other decisions, including the function of the services you provide, whether you want a physical or virtual location, your target demographic, and the location of your business.
+Begin by figuring out your purpose, goal, and market.
+Doing so will influence many other decisions, including the function of the services you provide, whether you want a physical or virtual location, your target demographic, and the location of your business.

 Once you’ve selected a location and determined your goals, it’s time to consider the nuts and bolts of owning a business.